bjornburton/ased/README.md

 you want nice documentation.

 # The Fun Reason
-I wrote this for fun and not out of any real need.
+I wrote this for fun and not out of any *real* need.
 I wanted to learn a bit about git's branching, merging, refspec, etc. Also to brush-up on my C-skills, poor as they are.
 Programming on bare-metal (no OS) and on a tiny microprocessor to boot, are exciting firsts for me.
 And I've been wanting to try Literate Programming in Donald Knuth's Cweb, just to see what it's like.

-# Practical Reason
+# The Practical Reason
 With my emergency generator connected through an interlocked load-center, it's hard to tell when the Ancillary Service has been restored.
 The neighbor's lights offer a clue at night, but aren't reliable.
 Switching back to Main, from